bdsuman/bdsuman/README.md

 I’m a results-driven **Full-Stack Software Engineer** specializing in **Core PHP, Laravel, and Vue.js**, with hands-on experience building **scalable SaaS platforms, enterprise systems, and API-driven applications**.

-I focus on **clean architecture, performance optimization, and secure backend systems**, delivering real-world solutions used in production environments.
+I focus on **clean architecture, performance optimization, and secure backend systems**, delivering real-world solutions actively used in production.

 ---